Pfizer CEO tests positive for COVID-19, has mild symptoms

 Bourla has received four shots of Comirnaty, the COVID-19 vaccine developed by the New York drugmaker along with BioNTech.
 He said in a brief statement issued by the company that he is confident of a quick recovery.

-More than 128 million people in the United States have become fully vaccinated with Pfizer’s two-shot vaccine since it entered the market more than a year ago and almost 61 million have received an initial booster shot, according to the Centers for Disease Control and Prevention.
+More than 128 million people in the U.S. have been fully vaccinated with Pfizer’s two-shot vaccine since it entered the market more than a year ago and almost 61 million have received an initial booster shot, according to the Centers for Disease Control and Prevention.

 Scientists say the vaccine still offers solid protection against hospitalization and serious illness.
 But the evolving virus has made it tougher for vaccines to prevent all forms of illness from developing.